GeoSensorWebLab/cesium-cdb-wcs/README.markdown

 # Template: Broccoli App

 This repository is a template for starting a JavaScript Single Page Application using Broccoli as the build tool.
 It supports ES6/ES7 through Babel, and Sass through node-sass.
-Pages are built using Jade templates.
+Pages are built using Pug (formerly called 'Jade') templates.
 JST templates are compiled automatically using Underscore.

 By default, the following libraries are included: